richardvanhook/Force.com-Patterns/df12/README.md

-Code shown during Dreamforce 2012 *Apex Design Patterns* session on September 18, 2012.
+Code shown during Dreamforce 2012 **Apex Design Patterns** session on September 18, 2012 as presented by [Dennis Thong](https://twitter.com/denniscfthong) and [Richard Vanhook](https://twitter.com/richardvanhook).

 To dive into a specific pattern, click a link above